raleighlittles/fstab_SMB_share_generator/README.md

 You should then see a bunch of messages in the dmesg window about your mounts.

+If this doesn't work, try rebooting, and then doing `sudo mount -a`.

 # QNAP notes

-QNAP users may need to add: `nounix 0 0` to the end of each line (the "remaining text" section above)
+QNAP users may need to add: `,nounix 0 0` to the end of each line (the "remaining text" section above)